 loading...

-Prior to the Gateway Arch being constructed in 1966, the Eads Bridge was the iconic symbol of St. Louis.
+Before the Gateway Arch was constructed in 1966, the Eads Bridge was the iconic symbol of St. Louis.
 It was an engineering feat that provided travel and trade over the Mississippi River.
 Now, it's a bridge that many still drive over, but don't realize the immense history they're crossing.

 Missouri Historical Society via YouTube